napari/napari/docs/plugins/npe2_migration_guide.md

 ### 5. Update the package metadata

 Finally, we need to make sure `napari-animation` defines the npe2 entry point group.
-This lets npe2 where to find the plugin manifest file.
+This lets the plugin engine know where to find the plugin manifest file.

 ```ini
 [options.entry_points]